 The categories of articles that are published in the Journal are listed and described below.
 Please select the category that best describes your paper.
-If your paper does not fall into any of these categories, please contact the Editorial Office.
+If your paper does not fall into any of these categories, please contact the Editorial Office (ifda@fda.gov.tw).